jmdavis/bemgr/usage.md

 to unmount it. `-F` can be used to forcefully unmount what's being destroyed if that occurs (or you can unmount it first).
 Of course, normally, snapshots are not mounted.

+Note however that `-F` will not always work on Linux, because `-f` for `zfs destroy` does not forcibly unmount snapshots, and `zfs unmount` does not support `-f` on Linux.
+If the snapshot is mounted, `bemgr` will attempt to unmount it before destroying it so that it can be destroyed, but it can't forcibly unmount it.

 # bemgr export